Skip to main content

 Better operator view

 They do not.
-OKRs are an operating tool, not a compensation tool.
+OKRs are a planning tool, not a compensation tool.
 Mixing the two destroys honest confidence scoring.

 "Every team needs OKRs at every layer."